 - Set aside a time every month or every quarter to print and frame photos.
 Photo printing website are always offering specials, so shop around

-- If you have a large amount of photos stored online, make sure your password is in a safe place that someone else could access if something happens to you.
+- If you have a large number of photos stored online, make sure your password is in a safe place that someone else could access if something happens to you.

 This is one that people think is really weird!
 But it is so satisfying and simple that everyone should try it at least once.